 Ludovic is the global vice president of research and development at O-I (Owens-Illinois, Inc.), a Fortune 500 glass container manufacturer for the food and beverage market.
 The R&D portfolio spans the entire range of process and product research, development, and innovation, from concept discovery to industrialization.
 It also includes O-I’s Innovation Centre, a miniaturized glass factory combining R&D and pilot plant capabilities.
 Ludovic is located at the Company’s worldwide headquarters in Perrysburg, Ohio.

 Paul has a BEng (Hons) degree in Materials Science and Engineering from the University of Sheffield and a PhD in glass science and technology.
-He is a Reader in Materials Engineering at SHU.
 He contributes to teaching across Materials Engineering, with specific focus on materials composition / structure / property relations; and glass and ceramic technology.
-Paul has published over 80 research papers in the fields of glasses; glass-ceramics; energy and the environment; waste management and nuclear and toxic waste treatment.
-He has co-edited and co-authored a book on the subject of low-energy, environmentally-friendly glasses and he has a strong track record in attracting research funding from bodies as diverse as Innovate UK, European Union, US Department of Energy, UK Research Councils and industry.
+Paul has published over 80 research papers in the fields of glasses; glass-ceramics; energy and the environment; waste management and nuclear and toxic waste treatment; and throughout his career he has worked closely with industry to apply the outputs of his research in the real world.
+He has co-edited and co-authored a book on the subject of low-energy, environmentally-friendly glasses and he has a strong track record in attracting research funding from bodies as diverse as EPSRC, Innovate UK, BEIS, European Union, and the US Department of Energy and industry.
 Paul is a Fellow of the Society of Glass Technology and currently holds a number of active research grants.

 STRATEGIC DIRECTOR, PILKINGTON ARCHITECTURAL GLASS, UK